-- Hired one tenured professor (white female), one tenure-track assistant professor (white male), and one tenure-track law librarian (minority female) who joined the School of Law in Summer 2013, and a visiting assistant professor (minority female) who accepted a tenure-track position beginning in January 2014. - O Hired a visiting assistant professor (minority female) from 2012-13 to continue as a visitor in Spring 2014.
-She is expected to seek a tenure-track position in 2014-15.
-Hired four additional tenure-track faculty (3 white male, 1 white female) with outstanding academic credentials for Fall 2014.
-One offer is outstanding at this time.
-Three faculty are retiring in Spring 2014, and up to five hires are expected in 2014-15 for Fall 2015. - o Started one-week KickStart program for 35 first-year students prior to orientation - o Implemented a professionally run 1L voluntary tutoring program and 3L voluntary bar-preparation program - Created a "speed-advisement" program to bring faculty advisement services to the student public spaces and encourage student use of advisement services - The Associate Dean for Faculty Development implemented regular programs at which faculty share works in progress and faculty have increased their sharing of works in progress for collegial feedback - In 2013, faculty published 12 articles in top-50 journals or top-three specialty journals by field - Required and reviewed summer research proposals and progress reports to ensure faculty production from summer stipends - The School hired an additional administrative support position, dedicated in part to assisting production of faculty scholarship - o LL.M. program approved by faculty and awaiting University approval - Created additional courses to enhance the transition to practice
+- Hired five tenure-track assistant professors (4 white male, 1 white female), and one long-term contract legal writing instructor (white female), who joined the School of Law in Summer 2014, and a tenure-track law librarian (white male) who accepted a tenure-track position beginning in January 2015 - Hired a visiting assistant professor (minority female) from 2012-15 to begin as a tenure-track assistant professor in Summer 2015 - Enlarged a one-week KickStart program from 35 to 60 first-year students prior to orientation - Operated 2d year of a professionally run 1L voluntary tutoring program and 3L voluntary bar-preparation program - Continued a "speed-advisement" program to bring faculty advisement services to the student public spaces and encourage student use of advisement services - The Associate Dean for Faculty Development continued regular programs at which faculty share works in progress and faculty have increased their sharing of works in progress for collegial feedback - In 2014, faculty published 10 articles in top-50 journals or top-three specialty journals by field - Required and reviewed summer research proposals and progress reports to ensure faculty production from summer stipends - Created additional courses to enhance the transition to practice and provide opportunities to study the interface of technology and law - Outfitted a classroom as a state-of-the-art technology "sandbox" to introduce cuttingedge technology to the teaching environment

-- o Enhance coordination and enhance the number of clinics, capstones, externships, and other upper-level courses providing students with practical learning experiences - Evaluate the optimal enrollment size of introductory core courses, balanced with the need for a robust selection of advanced or specialized electives - o Add courses addressing the use and impact of technology on the legal profession - o Identify specific electives to be available to students enrolled in the LL.M. program

-- Create an online legal writing course as a pilot for larger scale development of an online summer program - o Better integrate faculty participation in the student academic success program - o Create an online academic advisement program
+- Enhance coordination and enhance the number of clinics, capstones, externships, and other upper-level courses providing students with practical learning experiences - Evaluate the optimal enrollment size of introductory core courses, balanced with the need for a robust selection of advanced or specialized electives - Re-evaluate desirability of the proposed LL.M. program and consider a post-J.D. distance education family business certificate program as a possible alternative - Offer an online legal writing course as a pilot for larger scale development of an online summer program - Better integrate faculty participation in the student academic success program - Create an online academic advisement program

-Implement a clear strategic plan for increasing both the quality and quantity of the first-year applicant pool and enhancing the yield rate for matriculation of admitted applicants.
-For Fall 2015 admission, receive completed applications from not less than 75% of the total number of persons who register with the Law School Admission Council, identify themselves as South Carolina residents, and have an LSAT score of at least 155.
+Implement a clear strategic plan for increasing both the quality and quantity of the firstyear applicant pool and enhancing the yield rate for matriculation of admitted applicants.
+For Fall 2016 admission, receive completed applications from not less than 75% of the total number of persons who register with the Law School Admission Council, identify themselves as South Carolina residents, and have an LSAT score of at least 155.
 [Service to State, Sustainability]

-- o Implemented a faculty calling program to encourage admitted students to matriculate - Purchased modelling software to assist in most effectively utilizing limited scholarship resources - o Established scholarship funding as the primary goal of development efforts - Contacted all potential applicants who had registered with LSAC and met certain criteria, encouraging them to apply to South Carolina - Attended major regional and national events and visited individual colleges within the region to provide information about South Carolina - o Hosted Liberty Fellow Middle School Pipeline Project
+- A faculty and staff working group is completing a draft report as a part of the yearlong reaccreditation process, detailing plans to address admissions challenges - Applications received thus far from 64% of those meeting standard as set forth in same goal from last year - Utilized modelling software and began to evaluate its utility in effectively utilizing limited scholarship resources - Raised more than \$1.2 million in endowed scholarship funding - Contacted all potential applicants who had registered with LSAC and met certain criteria, encouraging them to apply to South Carolina - Attended major regional and national events and visited individual colleges within the region to provide information about South Carolina - o Hosted Liberty Fellow Middle School Pipeline Project